Plants in space: Space station era

 In 2018 the Veggie-3 experiment at the ISS, was tested with plant pillows and root mats.
 One of the goals is to grow food for crew consumption.
 Crops tested at this time include cabbage, lettuce, and mizuna.
 In 2018, the PONDS system for nutrient deliver in microgravity was tested.

 In December 2018, the German Aerospace Center launched the EuCROPIS satellite into low Earth orbit.
-This mission carries two greenhouses intended to grow tomatoes under simulated gravity of first the Moon and then Mars (6 months each) using by-products of human presence in space as source of nutrients.
+This mission carried two greenhouses intended to grow tomatoes under simulated gravity of first the Moon and then Mars (6 months each) using by-products of human presence in space as source of nutrients.
+When scientists activated the experiment, they found that the greenhouses were functional, but the irrigation system was not; therefore the dormant seeds could not be used.

 The Seedling Growth series of experiments to study the mechanisms of tropisms and the cell/cycle were performed on the ISS between 2013 and 2017.
 These experiments also involved using the model plant Arabidopsis thaliana, and were a collaboration between NASA (John Z. Kiss as PI) and ESA (F. Javier Medina as PI).

 On 30 November 2020, astronauts aboard the ISS collected the first harvest of radishes grown on the station.
 A total of 20 plants was collected and prepared for transportation back to Earth.
 There are currently plans to repeat the experiment and grow a second batch.

-Lunar surface - from 2019
+Lunar surface

+Lunar soil on the moon

 Chang'e 4 lunar lander in January 2019, carried a 3 kg sealed "biosphere" with many seeds and insect eggs to test whether plants and insects could hatch and grow together in synergy.
 The experiment included seeds of potatoes, tomatoes, and Arabidopsis thaliana (a flowering plant), as well as silkworm eggs.
-These became the first plants grown on the Moon.
-Environmental systems will keep the container hospitable and Earth-like, except for the low lunar gravity.
-If the eggs hatch, the larvae would produce carbon dioxide, while the germinated plants would release oxygen through photosynthesis.
-It is hoped that together, the plants and silkworms can establish a simple synergy within the container.
-A miniature camera will photograph any growth.
+On January 15, 2019, it was reported that cotton seeds had grown in the biosphere - this became the first plant grown on the Moon.
+Environmental systems were in place to keep the container hospitable and Earth-like, except for the low lunar gravity.
+It was hoped that if the eggs hatched, the larvae would produce carbon dioxide, while the germinated plants would release oxygen through photosynthesis.
+It was hoped that together, the plants and silkworms can establish a simple synergy within the container.
+A miniature camera was to photograph any growth.
 The biological experiment was designed by 28 Chinese universities.

+In 2023 it was reported that the original 100 day experiment was scaled back to 9 days; the insects did not hatch and the potatoes did not sprout.
+The cotton survived for 2 days before succumbing to temperature changes.

+Lunar soil on earth

+Lunar soil has also been proven to allow plants to grow on, tested in a laboratory at the University of Florida.
+These experiments showed that while the plant Arabidopsis thaliana can germinate and grow in lunar soil, that there are challenges presented in the plants ability to thrive, as many were slow to develop.
+Plants that did germinate showed morphological and transcriptomic indications of stress.